Avian Influenza Biosecurity for Small Flock Owners

 - Vector, or means for transmission (e.g., virus in bird feces carried from farm to farm by workers)

-All domestic species of poultry are susceptible to bird flu.
+All domestic species of poultry are susceptible to AI.
 It is easier to protect commercial birds kept in houses than free-range birds, which have outdoor access.
-However, an outbreak in a poultry house would be especially serious because of the large numbers and close confinement of the birds.
+Free range birds are at a greater risk due to the potential for direct contact with wild birds that carry the disease.

-The infectious agent for bird flu is a virus.
+The infectious agent for AI is an Influenza A virus.
 Various strains of the virus have been reported and are categorized according to their pathogenicity, or ability to produce disease.
-The low pathogen strains are fairly common in wild waterfowl but pose relatively low risk.
+The low pathogen strains, or Low Pathogenicity Avian Influenza (LPAI), are fairly common in wild waterfowl but pose relatively low risk.
 Although health authorities will still put control measures in place for these strains, they do not affect humans.
-The high pathogen strains are of much greater concern and have occasionally been associated with transmission to humans.
-The flu outbreak in the early part of last century was associated with a bird flu virus.
-The H5N1 strain is of current concern because of its reported transmission to humans who have been in close contact with infected birds.
+The high pathogen strains, or Highly Pathogenic Avian Influenza (HPAI), are of much greater concern and have occasionally been associated with transmission to humans.
+Due to the potential for HPAI to become a zoonotic disease, infected flocks are depopulated to eliminate disease.

-Waterfowl such as ducks act as a reservoir, or storage system, for the virus.
+Wild birds, and especially waterfowl, act as a reservoir, or carrier, for the virus.
 Ducks or geese may contract the disease and either recover or survive for long periods of time while shedding virus as they move about.
 Chickens and turkeys that contract a high pathogen strain generally exhibit a rapid onset of symptoms and high mortality rates.
 The virus will "burn out" quickly in these birds if they are isolated.

-Transmission refers to ways in which the bird flu virus spreads.
-The most likely vector, or means of transmission, for bird flu is manure from infected birds or the introduction of infected birds into a flock.
+Transmission refers to ways the AI virus spreads.
+The most likely vector, or means of transmission, for AI is feces or respiratory secretions from infected birds or the introduction of infected birds into a flock.
 In a closed group of birds, the virus spreads through respiration.

 Other conditions being equal, disease is more likely to spread in a flock where environmental factors weaken the birds' immune systems.
 Environmental conditions that can lead to disease include temperature extremes, dust, poor sanitation and crowding.